vsouto/node-vue-mongo/README.md

-# Serasa Node.js & Vue.js API 🤓
+# Node.js & Vue.js API 🤓

 A simple RESTful node.js API and vue.js front
 Built in Node.js & Express using MongoDB & Mongoose.
+App was made as a test for Serasa

 # Built with 🔧